cgbartnik/Human-perception-of-navigational-affordances-in-real-world-scenes/README.md

-# A Human Perception of Navigational Affordances in Real-World Scenes
+# Human Perception of Navigational Affordances in Real-World Scenes

 This repository contains the python code used for the ECVP Poster it contains code to visualize the used stimuli set and the reprsentational similarity analysis (RSA).